sullyo/searchreddit/README.md

 # SearchReddit

-A Next.js 13 webpage that utilizes openai and google to effectively earch reddit.
+A Next.js 13 webpage that utilizes openai and google to better search reddit.
 It scrapes the results and returns the most relevent results

 ## Running locally